AndyClifton/lit-pro-sci-pub-demo/main.md

 ## Applying Journal formating
 Scientific Journals often have their own formatting requirements.
 These requirements can still be met using markdown.
 The mechanics of such a process are beyond the scope of this paper and should probably be done as the last step in the publishing process.
 The reader is suggested to look at the _rticles_ package and to use the detailed instructions in section 13 of the R Markdown Guide [@R-Markdown-Guide].

-## Packaging for storage

-## Thoughts on audit trails and confidentiality
-Audit trails and confidentiality have implications for data (which might be commercially sensitive) and algorithms (which represent intellectual property).

-A first step would be to avoid saving the workspace during the processing.
-Similarly, care should be taken to not commit any temporary files to a repository.

-This document assumed that the data were available in text files that are stored in the same repository.
-However, it's equally possible that the raw data would have been called from a remote database at run time (or cached) and should be kept confidential.
-This can be done by not saving them to file.
-It would be desirable instead to store data IDs that would allow traceability.
-This could be combined with saving the results of the data processing, rather than the raw data.

-Algorithms could be called directly from third party services or accessed via APIs.
-This shifts the onus to those third parties to provide the tracking required for auditting, but does preserve intellectual property.

-All of these considerations can be dealt with in the data processing routines that are included in the source code of this document.
-There are doubtless many other issues and anyone concerned about this is encouraged to consult an expert.

 # Conclusions
-Literate programming allows the creation of a single document that captures all of the process of preparing and analysing data, and creating a publication to describe that data.
-This is a fundamental requirement of reproducible research.
+It is possible to write a single document that captures all of the process of preparing and analysing data and creating a publication to describe that data.

 # Referencing this document {-}
 This document has been assigned the Digital Object Identifier [10.5281/zenodo.3497450](http://dx.doi.org/10.5281/zenodo.3497450).
-Citations in a range of formats can be obtained through Zenodo.
+Full citation information in a range of formats can be obtained through Zenodo.

 [![DOI](DOIBadgeGenerator.pdf)](https://doi.org/10.5281/zenodo.3497450)